Amitten77/HackIllinois2023/README.md

 ## What does our project do?

 In our web app, a user can upload an image of their trash.
-Our computer vision model, which we trained on a bunch of datasets identifies what the (amit add more).
+Our computer vision model, which we trained on a bunch of datasets identifies what the object is(amit add more).
+Then, our program maps the identified object to the specific bin classification it falls under.
+As some objects can be mapped to multiple bins,